swim/boost/README.md

 Download and install like any D8 module.
 Once installed visit a page as an anonymous user to generate a local cache file.
 Check for the X-Boost response header to confirm it's working.
 There are two X-Boost response headers to look for; partial and full.
-Patial means that PHP is still executing and that the apache or nginx config has not been applied properly.
+Patial means that PHP is still executing and that the apache or nginx config has not been applied correctly.

 ## Legend
 X-Boost-Cache: partial - bad